-Lainey Richardson is an award-winning British Director and Screenwriter signed to Caviar (UK, NL) and Imposter (USA) of mixed Ghanaian and Jamaican heritage, hailing from Camden Town, North London.
+Lainey Richardson is a British Director and Screenwriter signed to Caviar (UK, NL, BE) and Imposter (USA) of mixed Ghanaian and Jamaican heritage, hailing from Camden Town, North London.

 After graduating from the University of the Arts London, Lainey went on to direct her first narrative short AWOL in 2011, followed by the doc TIK & THE TURKEY in 2013.
 In 2017 she was awarded a coveted spot on the ‘Widening The Lens’ Talent Scheme, and in 2018 she made the short doc SAMIRA winning the Best Short Short Award at LIFF '19.
 Collectively Lainey’s films have screened at over 15 film festivals worldwide including Bafta-qualifying London Short Film Festival and Encounters Festival.